JiaweiSheng/JiaweiSheng.github.io/_pages/about.md

 I am a Tenure-Track Associate Professor at Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), and was selected into the IIE Outstanding Talent Program (Class B).

 My research has led to over 30 publications in CCF-A/B-ranked top-tier international conferences and journals.
 As team leader, I secured first place and the Technical Innovation Award in the evaluation tasks of the China Conference on Knowledge Graph and Semantic Computing (CCKS) in both 2021 and 2022.
 At the University of Chinese Academy of Sciences (UCAS), I teach the graduate core course _Cross-Modal Intelligent Computing and Its Applications_.
 I also serve as a regular reviewer for more than ten leading international conferences and journals.

 Please feel free to contact me should you wish to discuss any matters of interest. :-)

 # Research Interests

-My primary research interests lie in **knowledge representation and reasoning, and large language model (LLM) applications**, with a focus on interdisciplinary research that bridges the following areas:
+My primary research interests lie in **knowledge representation and reasoning (KRR), and LLM applications**, with a focus on interdisciplinary research that bridges the following areas:

-- Knowledge Representation: Graph neural networks, information-theoretic representations, diffusion models, multimodal learning, etc.
+- **Knowledge Representation**: Graph neural networks, information-theoretic representations, diffusion models, multimodal learning, etc.
-- Knowledge Fusion: Entity alignment, cross-domain association modeling, etc.
+- **Knowledge Fusion**: Entity alignment, cross-domain association modeling, etc.
-- Knowledge Reasoning: Knowledge completion, LLM-based reasoning, neuro-symbolic AI systems, etc.
+- **Knowledge Reasoning**: Knowledge completion, LLM-based reasoning, neuro-symbolic systems, etc.
-- Knowledge Applications: Recommendation systems, knowledge-driven agent systems, etc.
+- **Knowledge Applications**: Recommendation systems, knowledge-driven agent systems, etc.

 # Education